desvert/desvert.github.io/_posts/2025-11-26-desktop-hvac-lab-phase-1.md

 The first part was getting reliable temperature readings.
 I wired the thermistor into a voltage divider and wrote a small sketch to convert the ADC reading to a temperature using the beta coefficient formula.
 I printed the output to the serial monitor to make sure everything behaved as expected.

 The next step was controlling the fan.
 I wired the CPU fan through an IRLZ44N MOSFET so the ESP32 could drive it with PWM.
-The fan runs on the 5 V rail of my breadboard power module, and the ESP32 runs from the 3.3 V rail.
-Both rails share a common ground.
+The fan runs on the 5 V rail of my breadboard power module, and the ESP32 is powered from its USB cable.
 The ESP32 drives the MOSFET gate through a 220 ohm resistor, with a 100k pulldown to keep the fan off when the ESP32 is not driving the pin.
 A 1N4007 diode across the fan protects the circuit from voltage spikes.

 Once everything was wired up, the PWM control worked immediately.
 I could see the duty cycle change in the serial output, and the fan speed matched it physically.
 This confirmed that the basic output side of the loop was working.